leichester/cheat-sheet-elixir/README.md

 Once the supervisor starts, it will traverse the list of children and it will invoke the `child_spec/1` function on each module.
 The `child_spec/1` function is automatically defined when we `use Agent`, `use GenServer`, `use Supervisor`.
 After the supervisor retrieves all child specifications, it proceeds to start its children one by one, in the order they were defined.
 Supervisor automatically starts a broken child.

+## Application

+Applications are the idiomatic way to package software in Erlang/OTP.
+To get the idea, they are similar to the "library" concept common in other programming languages, but with some additional characteristics.

+An application is a component implementing some specific functionality, with a standardized directory structure, configuration, and life cycle.
+Applications are loaded, started, and stopped.
+Each application also has its own environment, which provides a unified API for configuring each application.

+We define an application callback to customize what happens when our application starts.
+The `:mod` option in `mix.exs` `application` function specifies the “application callback module”, followed by the arguments to be passed on application start.

 ## Mix